Gman-Superfly/Hallucinations_in_Noisy_Channels/README.md

 ---

-> **Hallucinations are not bugs—they are information-theoretic necessities when you transmit beyond capacity.**
+> **Hallucinations are not bugs; they are information-theoretic necessities when you transmit beyond capacity.**
 >
 > **When constraints fail, systems thermalize to maximum entropy: fluent form, empty content.**
 >
-> **Information cannot be created—only transmitted or lost.
+> **Information cannot be created; it can only be transmitted or lost.
 The excess is hallucination.**

 ---